-Legality of Investment: State law provides that the 2024 Series 2 Bonds are legal investments for all banks and bankers, income and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the Bonds is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on certain corporations-See page 13-15.
+Interest on the 2024 Series 1 Bonds is, for federal income tax purposes, excludable from gross income and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the Bonds is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on contain corrections.
+See page 12-15 tax imposed on certain corporations-See page 13-15.